brian-team/brian2modelfitting/docs_sphinx/introduction/introduction.rst

 ---------------------

 Version on master branch gets automatically tested with Travis services.
-To test the code yourself, you will need to have ``pytest`` installed run a command:
+To test the code yourself, you will need to have ``pytest`` installed and run the command:

 .. code:: python